 How do I help a depressed friend?
 She’s 13 and she says it’s due to trauma, and even though we’re bffs she’s never told me what the trauma is.

 This article is part of I Need To Know, a Q&A service for teenagers by The Conversation.
-Find out how to submit your questions at the end of this article.

 What a thoughtful friend you are, the fact you have asked how you can help shows how much you care.
 Your friend may not have told you about the trauma, but she has opened up to you about feeling depressed, which must mean she really trusts you and this is something you can definitely help her with.